Perceived Social Influence on Vaccination Decisions: A COVID-19 Case Study: Results

 We find that on average, participants in the unvaccinated group had conversations with 4.02 people (median 4 people, standard deviation 2.45) in the week prior to the survey and trusted 2.27 of them (median 2 people, standard deviation 1.64).
 On average, participants in the vaccinated group had conversations with 5.26 people (median 4 people, standard deviation 4.83) in the week prior to the survey and trusted 2.76 of them (median 3 people, standard deviation 2.03).
 Both groups trusted about 60\% of those they had conversations with in the past week, with 60.91\% trusted in the vaccinated group and 60.60\% trusted in the unvaccinated group.
 Note, these approximate social circle size numbers align with both pre-pandemic and during-pandemic numbers, which both showed a median close circle size of 4 people \cite{hill2003social, tunccgencc2021social}.

-To better measure differences between the two groups, we perform a Mann-Whitney test on each pair of distributions, finding significant differences between approximate social circle size (pvalue=1.6301e-07) and the number of individuals trusted (pvalue=1.8238e-05), but no significant difference was found between the proportion of social circle members trusted (pvalue=0.9807).
+To better measure differences between the two groups, we perform a Mann-Whitney test on each pair of distributions, finding significant differences between approximate social circle size ($p < 0.001$) and the number of individuals trusted ($p < 0.001$), but no significant difference was found between the proportion of social circle members trusted ($p=0.9807$).
 Hence, vaccinated participants interacted with slightly more people than unvaccinated, but trust in those people is no different between the groups.

-As another proxy for the number of people participants encounter, we can also look at the areas of the U.S. in which participants live.
-Overall, 51.62\% of participants, resided in metro areas with 1 million population or more (RUCC 1).
-More broadly, 86.36\% of participants lived in metro counties (RUCCs 1 through 3) and only 13.64\% lived in nonmetro counties (RUCCs 4 through 9).
-Of the vaccinated participants, 57.25\% of participants, resided in metro areas of 1 million population or more, 89.02\% lived in metro counties, and 10.98\% lived in nonmetro counties.
-Of the unvaccinated participants, 45.63\% of participants, resided in metro areas of 1 million population or more, 83.54\% lived in metro counties, and 16.46\% lived in nonmetro counties.

-As shown in Table \ref{tbl:quant_results}, when examining rural-urban residency using an ordered logistic regression model, we find that the vaccinated participants live in more urban areas than unvaccinated participants.
-Precisely, for one unit increase in the independent variable (going from \textit{no} to \textit{yes} for the question ``Have you received one or both shots for COVID-19?''), we expect a -0.4429 decrease in the expected value of RUCC (ordered as a 9-point scale from 1 to 9), which is statistically significant.

-Hence, both the approximations of the number of people participants interacted with prior to the survey (social circle size and residency) suggest that the vaccinated population interacted with more people than the unvaccinated population did.
-Theoretically, it makes sense that interacting with less people can impact one's perceptions of COVID-19, as interacting with less people reduces the chance that one comes in close contact with someone who had been severely ill from COVID-19.
+This approximations of the number of people participants interacted with prior to the survey suggest that the vaccinated population interacted with more people than the unvaccinated population did.
+Theoretically, it makes sense that interacting with less people could impact one's perceptions of social agreement with COVID-19 preventive measures and COVID-19 itself.
 In general, this idea is supported in the literature.
 For example, when studying vaccine messaging strategies, it was found that ``messages evoking harm reduction and people you know were more effective in counties where the virus is spreading more quickly. \cite{green2021covid}''